Vaiski001/threestage/README.md

 ## How can I deploy this project?

+This project is hosted on Vercel.
+You can access it through the custom domain set up in Vercel.

+You can also deploy manually by:
-Simply open [Lovable](https://lovable.dev/projects/6e0441b1-8713-43fc-a521-667fa8123e69) and click on Share -> Publish.
+1. Opening [Lovable](https://lovable.dev/projects/6e0441b1-8713-43fc-a521-667fa8123e69) and clicking on Share -> Publish.
+2. Or deploying directly to Vercel through GitHub integration.

 ## I want to use a custom domain - is that possible?

+The application is currently hosted on a custom domain via Vercel.

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
+If you want to deploy your project under a different domain, we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

 ## Development Preview Mode